Public Records & Services in Parrott

 Economy & Demographics

 Parrott's local economy is supported by a diverse mix of small businesses, agricultural enterprises, and proximity to larger industrial sectors in the surrounding Pulaski County region.
 Many residents of this close community commute to nearby cities for employment, taking advantage of the town's convenient location and the region's economic opportunities.
-The town's main commercial hubs include the historic downtown district along Main Street, as well as several thriving agricultural operations that contribute to the area's agricultural heritage and economic vitality.
+The town's main commercial hubs include the historic downtown district along Main Street, as well as several thriving agricultural operations that contribute to the area's agricultural heritage.

 Elections & Voter Records